gillarkod/panopuppet/README.md

 * CentOS6,7
 * Ubuntu 14.04
 * Debian 8 (jessie) - LDAP issues)

-# Notes about puppetv4
-* Puppetv4 has changed the endpoints for the filebucket and fileserver so you will not be able to view files

-It also assumes that you store puppet run reports in PuppetDB To be able to use Filebucket and Fileserver features and file diffs you will need to have puppet masters filebucket and fileserver enabled.

 # Future plans
 * Docker image to quickly install a panopuppet dashboard